cjacker/opensource-toolchain-msp430/README.md

 If built successfully, 'main' elf generated, it means toolchain works. otherwise, please examine the steps of the toolchain installation.

 # Flashing
-There are 3 Flashing tools you can use with linux for MSP430, include mspdebug, msp-flasher(TI) and bsl scripter(TI)
+There are 3 Flashing tools you can use with linux for MSP430, include mspdebug, msp-flasher(TI) and bsl scripter(TI, for newer MCU model)

 **Note:**
-* Not all models of MSP430 support BSL UART flashing, please read the datasheet first.
+* Not all models of MSP430 support BSL UART flashing, please read the corresponding datasheet first.
-* TI officially provided a bsl-scripter tool and only works with TI MSP BSL rocket adapter and some adapter special designed for MSP430.
+* TI officially provided 'bsl-scripter' tool and only works with TI MSP BSL rocket adapter and some adapter specially designed for MSP430.
-* **If you want to use general USB to TTL UART adapter, at least it should have RX/TX/DTR/RTS pins and need some patches to bsl scripter.**
+* **If you want to use general USB to TTL UART adapter, at least it should have RX/TX/DTR/RTS pins and need some patches I made to bsl scripter.**

 ## mspdebug

 MSPDebug is a free debugger for use with MSP430 MCUs.

 It supports FET430UIF, eZ430, RF2500 and Olimex MSP430-JTAG-TINY programmers, as well as many other compatible devices.